-Average temp is 77 to 93 F in the hottest month, July, and 68 to 88 F in the coldest month, January.
+Average temp is 77 to 93 F in the hottest month, July, and 68 to 88 F in the coolest month, January.

-Once you exit the airport area, you will be struck by the business and congestion of Port Au Prince.
+Once you exit the airport area, you will be struck by the busyness and congestion of Port au Prince.
 There will be people wanting to help carry your baggage so that they can be tipped.
-We will be met by some staff from GO Project and they will take care of this.
+We will be met by some of our Haiti staff and they will take care of this.
 Please follow their instructions.
-You will have a short drive from the international airport to Gonaives, our home base for our time in Haiti.
+You will have about a 3 hour drive from the international airport to Gonaives, our home base for our time in Haiti.
 If we arrive too late to make it to Gonaives, we will stop off at the Kaliko Beach Club about an hour north of Port au Prince and drive to Gonaives the next day.

-The people are very friendly.
-You will be staying at the Inn, where it is safe to walk around the complex area with another team member.
-The children will usually greet you with a kiss and the men with brotherly hugs.
+The people of Haiti are very friendly.
+You will be staying at the Inn, where it is safe to walk around the complex area with other team members.

 IMMUNIZATIONS & MEDICATIONS

 You should see a medical professional to make sure you have all appropriate immunizations and medications for this trip to Haiti.
 Consult your physician.
 For the latest and most complete information on vaccines and medications go to the CDC web site – http://wwwnc.cdc.gov/travel/destinations/haiti.aspx.
-We recommend that you visit the county health department to ask for all of the necessary immunizations.
+We recommend that you visit your county health department or Walgreens to get the necessary immunizations.
 Check to see if your health insurance covers immunizations through Walgreens.

-- Malaria medication (ask your doctor for a prescription for Chloroquine or Lariam)
+• Malaria medication (ask your doctor for the appropriate prescription for malaria medications)

 Each group will be assigned a team leader who will keep you updated and help you prepare for your trip and schedule a conference call a few weeks prior to the trip.
 They may also suggest more specific items for you to pack.

 WHAT TO BRING (In Your Carry on Bag)

-- Spending Money (You may want to bring $100 for spending money for souvenirs)
+• Spending Money (You may want to bring $50 -$100 spending money for Haitian souvenirs)

-- Medicines (Tylenol, Band-Aids, Benedryl, Pepto, anti-diarrheal, personal meds, etc)
+• Medicines for yourself (Tylenol, Band-Aids, Benedryl, anti-diarrheal, personal meds, etc)

-- Clothes for Men – long pants or shorts and short-sleeved shirts, Sunday church (collared shirt with tie, no jeans, no need for a jacket), PJ’s (comfortable T-shirt and shorts)
+• Clothes for Men – long pants or shorts and short-sleeved shirts, Sunday church (collared shirt, tie is optional, no jeans, no need for a jacket), PJ’s (comfortable T-shirt and shorts)

-- Clothes for Women – short-sleeved shirts and pants.
+• Clothes for Women – short-sleeved shirts and pants.
 Please only wear skirts that cover the knee or capri type pants (In the Haitian culture it is offensive to wear shorts in public).
 Shorts may be worn around our Inn.
 PJ’s (comfortable T-shirt and shorts).
-Sunday church clothes (dress or long skirt), shirt that covers the shoulders
+Sunday church clothes should be a dress or long skirt & a top that covers the shoulders

-- Toiletries – Bring your own towel, soap, shampoo & conditioner, toothbrush & toothpaste
+• Toiletries – Bring your own soap, shampoo & conditioner, toothbrush & toothpaste